General Hunting Info

 - EXCEPT a person may hunt without hunter education certification if 1.) they are accompanied by and under direct supervision of a person who was born before Sept.
 1, 1969 and has a valid hunting license, or 2.) they are accompanied by and under the direct supervision of a person who is 18 years of age or older and has proof of completion of a hunter education course approved by LDWF.
 Direct supervision means that the person being supervised is within a normal audible voice contact and in direct line of sight of the supervising person at all times while hunting.

 - EXCEPT this requirement shall not apply to any active or veteran member of the United States Armed Services or any POST-certified law enforcement officer who has been issued a hunter education exemption.
-Application for this exemption may be filed in person at the LDWF office in Baton Rouge (225-765-2932).For information on scheduling a hunter education course log on to www.wlf.louisiana.gov or contact 225-765-2932.
+Application and instructions to apply for this exemption can be found at www.wlf.la.gov/page/hunter-and-trapper-education.